How to buy BWP Trust (BWP) shares in Australia

 BWP Trust share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while BWP Trust's is 0.4453.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while BWP Trust's is 0.542.
 This would suggest that BWP Trust's shares are less volatile than average (for this exchange).

 BWP Trust overview